Definition of Out of State Employee

 - A full-time faculty member on paid leave residing out of state and working on grant activity for UNC Charlotte.

-If you are hiring an Out of State Employee, the University’s Tax Office should be notified at least eight (8) weeks prior to the employee’s start date.
+If you are hiring an out-of-state employee, or allowing a new agreement or extension of an agreement for staff teleworking or faculty duty station changes, the University’s Tax Office should be notified at least eight (8) weeks prior to the employee’s start date.
+Human Resources and/or Academic Affairs Budget and Personnel must approve these arrangements before they start and be in agreement with the Tax and Payroll offices.

 - Employees must clearly and explicitly disclose their intent to telework from a remote worksite that is located in another state via one of the following forms: